Outbound Authentication

 - User propagation (how to transport user information)

-CAP's connectivity component handles authentication (IAS, XSUAA, X.509, ZTID, ...), destination (local destination, BTP Destination, BTP Service Binding), and user propagation (technical provider, technical subscriber, named user) transparently through configuration.
+CAP's connectivity component handles authentication (IAS, XSUAA, X.509, ZTID, ...), destination (local destination, BTP Destination, BTP Service Binding), and user propagation (technical provider, technical subscriber, named user) transparently through configuration (although the configuration approach may differ between Java and Node.js).
 All three service scenarios can be addressed through configuration variants of the same remote service concept, as shown in the following sections.

 CAP supports out-of-the-box consumption of various types of remote services: